If you’re after the best dive sites in Cancun, this guide sorts them by type and by season, with real experience behind it.

 How we experienced going down to the sunken ship C-58 and being surrounded by more than 30 eagle rays

-He C-58Originally the USS Harlequin (AM-365), it was a U.S. Navy minesweeper during World War II.
-After years of service, it was transferred to the Mexican Navy, receiving several names—including ARM DM-20 and General Pedro María Anaya—until it was intentionally sunk in May 2000 as an artificial reef off Isla Mujeres/Cancun.
+The C-58, originally the USS Harlequin (AM-365), was a U.S. Navy minesweeper during World War II.
+After years of service, it was transferred to the Mexican Navy and received several names, including ARM DM-20 and General Pedro Anaya.
+It was sunk in 2000 off the coast of Cancun as an artificial reef, and it has become one of the most iconic Cancun wreck dives.

 Which is better, the C-55 or the C-58?

-• If you’re looking for the ultimate eagle ray experience: C-58 It is higher, especially from November to February, due to the massive sightings of these rays.
+If you are looking for the ultimate eagle ray experience: the C-58 is the higher choice, especially from November to February, because of the high probability of large eagle ray sightings.

-• If you prefer to explore shipwrecks: C-58 It is better, since its split structure offers more accessible areas for penetration, with open spaces and historical details.
+If you prefer to explore shipwrecks: the C-58 is also better, since its split structure makes for a more dramatic dive than the smaller wrecks of the area.

 Another great dive site near Cancun